AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/reports/phase-1.md

 * **File Authorization:** File Authorization states that file *f* belonging to group *g* may only be overwritten, downloaded, or deleted by users belonging to group *g*.
 Without this, any user could act on any file, directly going against the notion of group-based file sharing.
 * **Least Permission:** Least Permission states that user *u* may only create new users with fewer permissions than *u* has at the time of creation.
 This requirement prevent users from effectively elevating their permissions by creating new accounts.
 * **Group Permissions:** Group Deletion states that user *u* must be a member of group *g* in order to see the existence of *g*, add or remove members from *g*, or in order to delete *g* entirely.
 This requirement prevents users from acting on groups they do not belong to.
-* **Secure Transmission** Secure Transimission states that any communication between two parties in the system shall be done such that all traffic is encrypted using modern, secure algorithms.
-This requirement prevents data from being comprimised at the time of transmission by a third-party observer.
+* **Transmission Validation:** Transimission Validation states that any communication between two parties in the system shall be done such that it is possible to verify communication integrity.
+This requirement prevents data from being altered at the time of transmission by a third-party observer.
-*
+* **Transmission Confidentiality:** Transmission Confidentiality states that and communication between to parties in the system will be done such that an unauthorized third party may not know the contents of said transmission.
+This requirement prevents eavesdropping while a file is being transferred.
+* **Server Firewall:** Server Firewall states that the only ports open for communication on File Servers will be used for the file sharing application.
+This requiremnt prevents unauthorized access to the system through exploiting weaknesses in other applications.

 ## Threat Models

+### University Wireless Network

+#### System Model

+The system will be deployed within a university to facilitate file sharing between members of technical staff.
+Servers will only be only accessible from IP's originating from the University's network.
+Users will autheniticate using their university-given accounts, and will be assigned a base space allotment to store files.

+#### Assumption

+Though servers on this network are internet-connected, incoming traffic will only be allowed from the University's network, and only on designated ports.
+Communications may be occuring wirelessly; it is assumed that anyone may listen to or intercept any traffic at any time.
+It is assumed that everyone able to connect to the network will be allowed access to the system.

+#### Security Properties

 ### Threat Model 1